All Episodes

 Anyway, back to the story.

-The question now is how generous will shoppers be during the holiday season.
+The question now is: how generous will shoppers be during the holiday season?

-You know, it is astounding to me.
+You know, it is astounding to meet.

 Folks, do you realize that according to the United States media, every year holiday shoppers shop for bargains?